Anatoly Kazmirchuk, Ukraine Armed Forces Medical Forces Commander

 NEARLY 70 PERCENT OF ARMY MEN SIGN UP REMOTELY FOR MILITARY-MEDICAL EXAMINATION

-- Currently among the Armed Forces, there is a trendy topic such as digitalization, and one of the tasks set to you is to ease the life of a soldier who sustained a would while on active service.
+- Currently among the Armed Forces, there is a trendy topic such as digitalization, and one of the tasks set to you is to ease the life of a soldier who sustained a wound while on active service.
 Has it become easier for an army man to collect the necessary medical papers, health certificates, applications, etc.?

-- Over this this year, through joint efforts with the Ministry of Defense and the General Staff, we were able to achieve many pioneering changes in this respect.
+- Over this year, through joint efforts with the Ministry of Defense and the General Staff, we were able to achieve many pioneering changes in this respect.
 There is a well-founded argument that the Ukrainian army is an “army of papers”.
-Because a soldier used to carry a pile of papers in hands, go through all the relevant authorities possible just to get an appointment with a specialist doctor, meaning the need to spend time in long queues.
+Because previously, a soldier had to carry a pile of papers in hands, go through all the relevant authorities possible just to get an appointment with a specialist doctor, meaning the need to spend time waiting in long queues.
 The man came in, waited a long time in line in front of the door to see a doctor.
 This could not but cause indignation and rightful anger among patients, because it's really inappropriate where the injured or wounded soldier had to spend all day waiting in long queues.
 So we have done quite a lot of work with chiefs of medical services attached to army units.
 We have empowered them to get a soldier signed up for a military medical examination or a routine examination in health care establishments, without the need for him to leave the military base.

 Currently, nearly 70 percent of servicemen eligible for military-medical examination sign up remotely for an appointment with a doctor.